ashishjha89/OrderProducts/order-service/README.md

 ## Overview

-This is a Spring MVC project designed to manage orders with thorough unit and integration tests.
+This is a Spring MVC project designed to manage orders.

 ## Running the Application